 Chocolate Peppermint Slice (gluten-free, vegan)

-A delicious vegan chocolate peppermint slice (or square, depending on how you cut them).
-It’s decadently rich, creamy and delicious.
-The perfect sweet treat!
+A delicious vegan sweet treat, this chocolate peppermint slice (or square, depending on how you cut them) is always a hit.
+It’s decadently rich, creamy and delicious, while reminiscent of a peppermint patty.

 I’ve been consuming large quantities of chocolate this month.
 It all started with my Amazing Paleo Chocolate Cake…and it finished with this recipe for Chocolate Peppermint Slice.
 But you can’t blame me, it’s my birthday month!
 So a little extra splurging is allowed, right?

-Watch me make this Chocolate Peppermint Slice recipe:
+Watch this video for my Chocolate Peppermint Slice recipe

 That creativity has continued along the mint chocolate spectrum, but each year I try to do something new and creative.
 So this year, for my 41st birthday, I present to you this chocolate peppermint slice.
 Which honestly, is a little bite-sized taste of heaven.

 The slices are gluten-free (obviously), but also dairy-free, vegan and paleo.
-In fact, they’d almost be raw, if it’s weren’t for melting the chocolate and cacao butter.
+In fact, they’d almost be raw, if it weren’t for melting the chocolate and cacao butter.

 Speaking of raw, it was my raw cheesecake recipes that provided the inspiration for this year’s birthday treat.
 But instead of making a full cheesecake, I wanted something bite-sized, to easily share with family and friends.

-Over the last couple of weeks I did several renditions of this recipe (did you see it on Instagram stories?) and tweaked a few things to get a texture and flavor I was thrilled with.
+Over the last couple of weeks I did several renditions of this recipe and tweaked a few things to get a texture and flavor I was thrilled with.
 Most vegan slices or bars use coconut butter in the middle layer, but I wasn’t thrilled with the “mouthfeel” (yep, I just said that) afterward when using coconut butter.

 Coconut butter also becomes rock hard when chilled (and these should be eaten chilled) and has such a strong coconut-y flavor that the peppermint flavor didn’t shine.
 And you guys, the peppermint has to shine.